5 DAYS IN LEBANON – WHERE TO GO

-While Beirut is the capital, it is still quite small, and with 2 days, you will have time to see the main attractions and places in Beirut.
+My tip is to spend 1.5 or two days in Beirut and explore the gems of the city.
+Though Beirut is the capital, it is still quite small, and with 2 days, you will have time to see the main attractions and places.

-My tip for the first day (especially if you do not have a full day) is to visit the Amercian University first and explore this area for an hour or so before heading to the Rauche Rocks (for the sunset), and then having dinner/drinks there before strolling the promenade.
+My tip for the first day (especially if you do not have a full day) is to visit the American University first and explore this area for an hour or so before heading to the Rauche Rocks (for the sunset), and then having dinner/drinks there before strolling the promenade.
 Start this day slowly and prepare for a busy day 2.

-If you have more time on your hands, also visit Hamra – a popular busy area with many cafes and shops.
+If you have more time on your hands, visit Hamra – a popular busy area with many cafes and shops.
 This is also a good place to visit in the evening.